This is the multi-page printable view of this section. Click here to print.

 Password: <your_dockerhub_password>

-Step 2: Download compose, copy license, and start.
+Step 2: Copy license, download compose, set admin password, and start.

-Now, ensure the license.yaml file you got from Anchore Sales/Support is in the directory where you want to run the containers from, then download the compose file and start it.
+Now, ensure the license.yaml file you got from Anchore Sales/Support is in the directory where you want to run the containers from, then download the compose file.
 You can use the link at the top of this page, or use curl or wget to download it as shown in the following example.

 # cp <path/to/your/license.yaml> ./license.yaml